frasermclean/personal-site/content/post/azure-sql-with-managed-identities/index.md

 END
 ```

+### Application principal name (user name)

 In this script, we are creating a new user in the database for the managed identity and granting it the necessary permissions to read, write, and execute DDL statements on the database.

+The script assumes there is already a Azure application with a system assigned identity with the name `jobs-01-func`.
+This name can and should be changed to match the name of the managed identity you are using.

 The script makes use of `sqlcmd` variables to parameterize the name of the managed identity: `APP_PRINCIPAL_NAME`.
 This allows us to reuse the script for different identities.

 > It's important to note that we are using the name of the managed identity as the name of the user in the database.
 In other Azure RBAC assignments, we would use the object ID of the managed identity.
 However, in the case of Azure SQL Database, we use the name of the managed identity as the user name in the database.